How To Write A Press Release Email in 2025

 Think about it –

-No journalist is going to open an email with the headline – “Press Release: Brand X Partners With Brand Y To Release New App To Help Customers Book Movie Tickets.”
+No journalist will open an email with the headline – “Press Release: Brand X Partners With Brand Y To Release New App To Help Customers Book Movie Tickets.

 Here’s why this headline doesn’t work –